Why Does My Dog Lay In The Bathroom?

 Understand Why Your Dog Likes The Bathroom

-But before you can that “no” into a “yes” it’s important to understand why your dog likes the bathroom in the first place.
+But before you can turn that “no” into a “yes” it’s important to understand why your dog likes the bathroom in the first place.
 Review the reasons above and figure out which one (or which combination) best explains why your dog likes laying in the bathroom in the first place.

-Do they just need somewhere quiet to nap?
-Do they prefer the cool floor or do they just need somewhere they can call their den?
-Or maybe your dog needs a bigger bed.
 Whatever it is, once you know why your dog likes the bathroom you can make another spot more appealing.
 Cooling pads, crates, and crate covers can all help you get the feel of the bathroom.

 However, if anxiety is the problem then it’s important to address the source of your dog’s stress and not just give them a better spot to nap.